citp/privacy-policy-historical/d/dm/dmn/dmnews.com.md

-> *The following text is extracted and transformed from the dmnews.com privacy policy that was archived on 2012-11-30.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121130010540id_/http%3A//www.dmnews.com/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the dmnews.com privacy policy that was archived on 2013-06-29.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130629224508id_/http%3A//www.dmnews.com/privacypolicy) for the most accurate reproduction.*

 # Direct Marketing News

-**Last updated: May 2012**
+**Last updated: June 2013**

 US Privacy Policy | International Privacy Policy